unicolas/unicolas.github.io/src/lib/posts/2023-10-28-generalised-auth-with-jwt-in-servant.md

 updated: '2024-06-22'
 ---

+> A sequel of this post dealing with refresh token rotation is [here](2024-06-22-enhanced-auth-with-refresh-token-rotation-in-servant).

 [Servant auth server](https://hackage.haskell.org/package/servant-auth-server) provides JWT authentication already but there's no much room for customisation, for example we cannot control expiration times independently of the cookie.
 In order to address some of its limitations we'll be building a JWT authentication scheme on top of Servant's generalised authentication.